 The intent of this report is to provide the Board of Trustees a review of those changes germane to the respective projects which have occurred.
 A copy has been filed with the secretary of the Board.

-Derivative Use Report
+Derivatives Use Report

 (34) This report was submitted by the comptroller (and vice president/chief financial officer).
+A copy has been filed with the secretary of the Board.